oviecodes/authwithTwilioVerify/README.md

 # Auth with Twilio Verify
-A simple authentication app that uses Twilio verify API to verify users
+A simple authentication app that uses Twilio verify API to Authenticate users

 npm install - to install all packages necessary for the app to run npm install nodemon -g